 - Select sorting criteria under Sort subpages.

-- Publish the page for the changes to take place.
+- Publish the page in order for the changes to take place.

 If you want to control exactly how the pages in the structure are sorted, select the According to sort index option for the parent page.
-Then give each child page a unique sort index number, and they are sorted in ascending order according to their number, with the lowest number on top.
+Each child page must then be given a unique sort index number, and they will be sorted in ascending order according to their number, with the lowest number on top.

 Change the sort order of pages by dragging the page and dropping it where you want it in the tree structure.
-Sorting pages with drag-and-drop is only of interest for branches that are sorted with sort index.
+Sorting pages with drag and drop will only be of interest for branches that are sorted with sort index.

-- If you drop a page under a different parent page (with sort index set as sort order), the page is first moved or copied, and then sorted.
-The page remains in the tree in the position where it was first dropped.
+- If you drop a page under a different parent page (with sort index set as sort order), the page will first be moved or copied, and then sorted.
+The page will thus remain in the tree in the position where it was first dropped.

-The pages that you move are saved again, meaning that you must have publishing rights to use drag-and-drop for sorting.
-You also must have publishing rights for the page branch with sort index to which you move a page.
+The pages that you move will be saved again, meaning that you must have publishing rights to be able to use drag and drop for sorting.
+You must also have publishing rights for the page branch with sort index to which you move a page.

-You can set the sort index manually for each child page.
+The setting of sort index can also be done manually for each child page.
 Open the page for editing, select the Settings tab and change the number in the Sort index box.
 The sort index number must be an integer, but there are no other restrictions.
-You should work with whole tens or hundreds to insert additional pages in between existing ones in the structure.
-Publish the page to apply all changes to the structure.
+The recommendation is to work with whole tens or hundreds, to be able to insert additional pages in between existing ones in the structure.
+Remember to publish the page to apply all changes to the structure.